 Program Manager: Rita Wagers

 Georgia Home Visiting Program – Dalton provides a single point of entry for all expectant parents and parents of children ages 0-5 to community resources available to address family needs.
-As part of Great Start Georgia – Dalton, the program partners with Hamilton Medical Center, the local health department, local DFCS, etc., to ensure that families receive the support they need.
+As part of the Georgia Home Visiting Program – Dalton, the program partners with Hamilton Medical Center, the local health department, local DFCS, etc., to ensure that families receive the support they need.

-Program Funding: First Steps receives funding from the Governor’s Office for Children and Families, United Way of Northwest Georgia, and contributions.
+Program Funding: First Steps receives funding from the Department of Human Services, the Department of Public Health, the Alan S. Lorberbaum Family Foundation, United Way of Northwest Georgia, and private donations.